 A Warning about America's Next Generation

-Digital hermits, students have little interest in marriage and family.
-They sometimes sneer at patriotism, often sympathize with riots and vandalism, and frequently despise the heroes who build the free, fair, and prosperous society they seek to dismantle.
-Often friendless and depressed, they eat alone, study alone, and even 'socialize' alone.
+Digital hermits of a sort unfamiliar to an older generation, they have little interest in marriage and family.
+They largely dismiss—and are shockingly ignorant of—religion.
+They sneer at patriotism, sympathize with riots and vandalism, and regard American society and civilization as so radically flawed that it must be dismantled.
+Often friendless and depressed, they eat alone, study alone, and even “socialize” alone.

 Published: August, 2021